 The 2020 Annual Meeting in Eugene, OR, was thwarted by COVID-19.
-In 2025 we will make up for lost time with a fabulous line-up of plenary speakers, so join us in Eugene from March 17th - 20th, 2025.
+In 2025 we will make up for lost time with a fabulous line-up of plenary speakers, so join us at the University of Oregon in Eugene from March 17th - 20th, 2025!

 Stay tuned for announcements of special sessions, field trips, and information on presenting at NWSA 2025.